-New Student and Family Welcome sessions have three focused goals: to introduce undecided students to the college and Queensborough Academies; to assist those who have decided to attend QCC through the enrollment process; and to ensure that the students are prepared for their first visit with their adviser.
-Breakout sessions introduce the specialized support programs of CUNY Start, College Discovery (CD), and the Accelerated Study in Associate Program (ASAP) and include a presentation by Financial
+New Student and Family Welcome sessions have three goals: to introduce undecided students to the college and the Queensborough Academies; to assist those who have decided to attend QCC through the enrollment process; and to ensure that the students are prepared for their first visit with their adviser.
+Breakout sessions introduce the specialized support programs of CUNY Start, College Discovery

-Services.
+(CD), and the Accelerated Study in Associate Program (ASAP) and include a presentation by Financial Services.
 The Testing Services Center also provides a brief presentation, inviting students who have not yet completed the CUNY Assessment Tests to sign up for a Strategy and Resource Session.
-Within its first year, New Student Engagement hosted eight Welcome Sessions for 779 students (Year End Report; New Student Engagement 2015-2016 Part A) and increased the number of attendees the following academic year to 970 attendees (Year-end Report New Student Engagement 2016-17, Part A) (IV.1b, 1c).
+Within its first year, New Student Engagement hosted eight Welcome Sessions for 779 students (New Student Engagement Year-end Report, 2015-2016 Part A) and increased the number of attendees the following academic year to 970 (New Student Engagement Year-end Report, 2016-17, Part A) (IV.1b, 1c).